1. Empathize more.

 6. Use your pause button to yell less.

 How will they learn to regulate their emotions if we don't regulate ours?
 You're the role model.
-Here's how you push your pause button:
+Here's how to your pause button:

 - Drop (your agenda, just for now.)